-Testosterone Replacement therapy is a kind of treatment for low testosterone symptoms also referred as hypoganidic.
+Testosterone Replacement Therapy is a kind of treatment for low testosterone symptoms also referred as hypoganidic.
 Testosterone is the sexual male hormone that is released in smaller level in female bodies.
 This is the hormone that is responsible for the healthy growth and development of sex organs in males.

-It assists in density of bones, energy level, libido and cognitive abilities.
-It also plays vital role in secondary sexual characteristics such as in development of muscles mass, change of voice, distribution of fat and growth of hair in the body.
+It assists in the density of bones, energy level, libido and cognitive abilities.
+It also plays vital role in secondary sexual characteristics such as in the development of muscles mass, change of voice, distribution of fat and growth of hair in the body.
 Testosterone replacement therapy helps increase the amount of this hormone up to the required levels.

 Some of the most common symptoms that a patient suffering from Hypogonadism experience include extreme disabilities such as impotence and oily skin.
 Other common symptoms include:

 · Sexual dysfunction, which involves low levels of semen, low libido and difficulty in sustaining an erection.

 · Irritable and mood male syndrome- the gradual reduction of testosterone levels can lead to depression.
 This is a problem that is also characterized by anger, fluctuations in hormones, loss of male identity and anxiety.